-- 8.1 When purchasing services for specific programs from facilities, the requestor is to acquire proof of general liability insurance for no less than two million dollars.
-Please refer to Admin Memo SO#39 Appendix Four Confirmation of Insurance Requirements for guidance on when a Certificate of Insurance must be obtained. - 8.2 Program Service providers must have certified instructors for higher risk activities that include (canoeing, skiing, rock climbing, etc.).
+8.1 When purchasing services for specific programs from facilities, the requestor is to acquire proof of general liability insurance for no less than two million dollars.
+Please refer Appendix Four - Certificates of Insurance for guidance on when a Certificate of Insurance must be obtained.

+8.2 Program Service providers must have certified instructors for higher risk activities that include (canoeing, skiing, rock climbing, etc.).
 Refer to the OPASSE for specific requirements for instructors.
 Where applicable, proof of the Technical Standards & Safety Authority (TSSA) license and certification is required to be provided by the owner/operator.